 - I pay them to send out an email to their subscribers and advertise my site.

 - Once they do, I can get their subscribers to visit my page and hopefully sign up to my email list.

 - I can gather a huge email list and eventually sell them products related to weight loss.

-That in a nutshell is how Solo Ads work.
 But DO THEY work?
 Well let’s give them a fair look from both sides to find out: